RustamKuramshin/RustamKuramshin/README.md

-# 👋 Hi there
+# Hi there 👋

-I'm a Java Backend Developer, Team/Tech Lead, DevOps Enthusiast with a passion for building scalable, reliable, and high-performance applications.
+I'm a Java backend developer, Team/Tech Lead, Developer Advocate, DevOps enthusiast with a passion for building scalable, reliable, and high-performance applications.
 Welcome to my GitHub profile!
 I specialize in backend development using Java, Kotlin, and the Spring Framework.
 Over the years, I've gained expertise in asynchronous and reactive programming, microservices architecture, and JVM performance tuning.

 ---